ADVISORY

 Governing agents in critical infrastructure

-NIS2, KRITIS, and the board's new personal liability for what its systems do, in the sectors where the threat is no longer remote.
+NIS2, KRITIS, and the board's new personal liability for how critical systems are governed, in the sectors where the threat is no longer remote.

 Why agentic pilots stall in production